 Whether you are an educator, artist, or maker (or any combination of the three) magnets are one of the most useful supplies in a paper crafter’s toolbox!
 Adhesive backed sheet magnets, ceramic magnets, and rare earth (neodymium) magnets are all useful when creating paper circuits.

-Here are 10 of our favorite ways to use magnets!
+Here are 10 of our favorite ways to use magnets with paper circuits!

 Tips, Tricks & Call-outs

 While magnets are useful for a variety of projects, and come in many shapes, sizes, and strengths, they should always be handled with care to prevent small children from ingesting them.

 1. Tiny Battery Holder

 Use a magnet to trigger a switch in a tiny battery holder that lights a single LED.
 Use it to create repositionable decorations for cards, 3D art installations, and even wearables!

 Magnets paired with alligator clips can help you make a variable voltage battery holder that is super useful for prototyping.